jbenet/depviz/README.md

 If you have shipped open source software and/or UX-heavy web apps before, please help!
 I am also willing to pay for this work to have it done very soon (can do a contracting gig).
 Reach out via this repo, or email me.

-The React app was bootstrapped with [create-react-app][], and the most recent version of the usage guide is [here][create-react-app-guide].

 ## Mockups

 #### [depviz.mocks.pdf](./mocks/depviz.mocks.pdf)